Heuristic-guided single-target shortest path search between two nodes

 SELECT * FROM graph_astar(table_name, source_id, target_id)

 graph_astar runs the classic A* best-first search between a single source and a single target.
 The search maintains a binary heap keyed by f(v) = g(v) + h(v), where g(v) is the best known cost from the source and h(v) is an admissible estimate of the remaining cost to the target.
 When h(v) is identically zero, A* is mathematically equivalent to Dijkstra; when h(v) is admissible and tight, A* explores far fewer nodes than Dijkstra because the heap prefers candidates that are geometrically closer to the target.
 The SQL table function exposes only the table name, source, and target.
 The current binding uses h(v) = 0 internally because the engine has no parameter surface for handing a coordinate column or a custom heuristic into the CPU search.
 In practice this means graph_astar today returns the same path as graph_shortest_path but in a different output shape: a (step, node_id) sequence rather than (node_id, distance, hop_count).
 If you have node coordinates and want a faster heuristic-guided search, expose them through Cypher MATCH ... shortestPath(...) where the planner can bind the property accessor; the underlying CPU engine in delta-forge-graph already accepts a Fn(usize) -> f64 heuristic via its public a_star entry point.
 A GPU shader for A* exists in delta-forge-graph-gpu (see astar.rs and astar.wgsl) and follows cuGraph's near-far pile pattern with f = g + h as the bucketing key.
-It is currently used as an internal building block by the GPU shortest_path dispatch but is not wired through the table function: the priority queue equivalent on the GPU still requires the same heuristic input, which the SQL surface does not yet carry. graph_astar therefore runs on the CPU regardless of any ON GPU execution hint.
+It is used as an internal building block by the GPU shortest_path dispatch.
+GPU acceleration is not wired through the graph_astar SQL table function, so an ON GPU hint on a SQL query that uses it is silently ignored and it runs on the CPU: the priority queue equivalent on the GPU still requires the same heuristic input, which the SQL surface does not yet carry.
+The Cypher CALL surface (USE ...
+ON GPU ...
+CALL algo.astar) does expose a GPU dispatch, returning the same step and node_id columns as the CPU path.
 Correctness rules enforced by the implementation: empty graph or source/target out of range yields an empty result; same-source same-target yields a single row at step 0; any edge weight that is negative or non-finite (NaN, +/-INF) raises an InvalidArgument error before the heap loop runs.
 Ties between equal-cost paths are resolved by first-pop-wins from the heap.

 CREATE TABLE roads AS